What Is That Fee For? How to Understand the Charges on Your Phone Bill

-You can avoid unpleasant surprises by getting to know your bill and all of the charges on it
+You can avoid unpleasant surprises by getting to know your bill and all the charges on it

 Whether your phone is wireless or connected to a landline, you know that you'll be getting a bill every month.
-What you may not know is what all of the fees and charges listed on the bill actually mean.
+What you may not know is what all the fees and charges listed on the bill actually mean.

 Savvy consumers know what they're paying for.
 If you want to avoid any nasty surprises, get to know your bill and make sure you know what you're being charged for.

 Charges on Landline and Wireless Bills

 There are some charges common to both wireless and landline phones.
 Here are some of the common ones:

 Local phone companies can bill customers for part of the costs of providing them with access to its local network.
 These are not government charges or taxes; however, the Federal Communications Commission (FCC) does set the maximum allowable amount that companies are allowed to charge per line.